-If you’ve been following me for a while, you may remember when I talked about Hyalite Canyon, located in the Gallatin Mountains south of Bozeman, MT.
+If you’ve been following me for a while, you may remember when I talked about Hyalite Canyon, located in the Gallatin Mountains of Montana.
 (And if not, you can read all about it here).
-From the main road up Hyalite Canyon, we went right at the fork at approximately mile 12 and headed to the end of the road; it dead-ends at the parking lot for the Hyalite Creek Trail.
+From the main road up Hyalite Canyon, keep right at the fork and head to the end of the road; it dead-ends at the parking lot for the Hyalite Creek Trail.

-The Hyalite Creek Trail follows Hyalite Creek (obviously) for 5.5 miles up to Hyalite Lake, then continues an additional 1.5 miles to the summit of Hyalite Peak.
-Hyalite Peak is the second-tallest mountain in the area, rising to a height of 10,298 feet.
-The elevation gain to the lake is about 2,000 feet, with an additional 1,400 foot gain to the peak.
+The Hyalite Creek Trail climbs 5.5 miles (8.9 km) up to Hyalite Lake, then continues an additional 2 miles (3.2 km) to the summit of Hyalite Peak.
+Hyalite Peak is the second-tallest mountain in the area, rising to a height of 10,298 feet (3139 m).
+The elevation gain to the lake is about 2000 feet (610 m), with an additional 1500 (460 m) foot gain to the peak.
 I’ve yet to summit Hyalite Peak, but it’s the #1 hike on my list for the next time I’m back home in the summer.
 However, a few summers back, my mom and I hiked to Hyalite Lake.

 From the trailhead, the first waterfall is Grotto Falls.
-This is a relatively simple 1.1-mile hike, and is extremely popular.
+This is a relatively simple 1.1 mile (1.8 km) hike, and is extremely popular.
 However, very few people go beyond this point, so from here we had the trail mostly to ourselves.
-From Grotto Falls, the trail backtracks about 0.1 miles (just past the picnic area and field of boulders) to the Hyalite Creek Trail, and then forks to the right.
+From Grotto Falls, the trail backtracks a short distance to the Hyalite Creek Trail, and then forks to the right.

 Beyond Grotto Falls, the next waterfall is Arch Falls, which requires some climbing around to actually get a good view.
 Fortunately, we had no problem with doing some bouldering.
 Not far beyond Arch Falls is Chasm Falls.

-The next few waterfalls were not actually along the trail.
-Twin Falls is a short detour off to the right, while Silken Skein Falls requires a detour to the left about 0.5 miles.
+The next few waterfalls aren’t directly along the trail.
+Twin Falls is a short detour off to the right, while Silken Skein Falls requires a detour to the left about 0.5 miles (0.8 km).
 The trail is unmarked, but obvious, and I highly recommend taking it.
 This is one of our favorite waterfalls.
 There are 5 different steps of the waterfall; all of them are not visible at once, but a little bit of scrambling and bouldering will get you up to each step in turn.
 From the top step of Silken Skein Falls, a glance to the west provides the best view of Maid of the Mist Falls, high on the face of Maid of the Mist Mountain.

 Waterfall #7 is Champagne Falls, followed about a mile later by Shower Falls, then Apex Falls, then a small waterfall that I don’t know the name of.
 Waterfall #11 is Alpine Falls.
 And last but not least, in the middle of the last section of switchbacks before reaching Hyalite Lake, is S’il Vous Plait Falls.
 I don’t have photos of all of them, but I think I have enough that you’ll get the gist.
 Lots of pretty waterfalls on the way to a high mountain lake.
 Definitely a hike that I highly recommend!